2023 Best Public Health Master's Degree Schools in the Middle Atlantic Region

 Full Public Health at SUNY Downstate Health Sciences University Report

-Thomas Jefferson University ranked #9 on this year’s Best Public Health Master’s Degree Schools in the Middle Atlantic Region list.
-Thomas Jefferson University is a moderately-sized private not-for-profit school located in the city of Philadelphia.
+Thomas Jefferson University did quite well in this year’s ranking of the best places for public health students to get a master’s degree.
+It came in at #9 on the list.
+Thomas Jefferson University is a medium-sized private not-for-profit school located in the city of Philadelphia.

-With a ranking of #10, Arcadia University did quite well on this year’s best schools for public health students working on their master’s degree.
-Located in the suburb of Glenside, Arcadia is a private not-for-profit college with a small student population.
+Arcadia University landed the #10 spot in the 2023 rankings for the best master’s degree public health programs.
+Located in the large suburb of Glenside, Arcadia is a private not-for-profit school with a small student population.

 These are some additional schools worth mentioning that are also great but just didn't quite make the cut to earn our top Best Public Health Master's Degree Schools in the Middle Atlantic Region award.